Homotopy, Symmetry, and Non-Hermitian Band Topology: Chern number and Euler number from Berry connections

 For the Chern number, only the real diagonal part of the Berry curvature contributes.
 The LR and the RL choices share the same real diagonal part according to the equation above.
 This completes the proof.

 The relation between the LL convention and the LR convention is the same as that between RR and LR.

 In summary, regarding the choices of left/right eigenvectors, \begin{itemize} \item the LR and RL convention always give globally well-defined connection and give rise to the same Chern number; \item the RR and LL conventions do not give a global-defined connection automatically; however, in some situations they can be made global.
-If so they also give rise to the same Chern number. \end{itemize}
+This usually happens when there is no braid or degeneracy in the bands that we are studying.
+In this situation, they also give rise to the same Chern number as the LR and RL convention. \end{itemize}